MarineYY/RAPiDLe/README.md

 > Anomaly detection with Path Mining

 ## Work together
-Other collaborators can make contribution via New branch
+Other collaborators can make contribution via new branches